hydrodynamicstability/statquotes/README.md

   - Robert H. March (1970)

   - *Physics for Poets* (New York:  McGraw-Hill), p.
 190.

+- "The power of statistics to deceive is so well known that the title 'statistician' is slightly suspect."

+  - Daniel Kleppner (1992),  Lester Wolfe Professor Emeritus of Physics at MIT.

+  - Fretting about statistics.  *Physics Today*, vol. 45, no. 7, pp. 9-10.

 - "Statistics has definitely evolved into a field in which people can do their work without actually seeing and doing applications."